 Amir is a registered UK Pharmacist.
 He graduated from University College London (UCL).
 He has experience stemming across hospital, general practice (GP) and community.
 He is also an entrepreneur with experience operating a health-tech conference and working with various tech companies, incubators and startup competitions.

 Andrew Horton, CKA, CTO, Crowd Funded Cures

 Andrew is a cyber security professional with 10+ years experience.
 He has developed open-source security tools that form part of the standard arsenal of penetration testers, including multiple tools within Kali Linux.
 His research is included in textbooks, cited in academic papers, and offensive security methodologies (OWASP, PTES, etc).
 He has consulted to clients globally, including many banks, energy companies, telcos, listed companies, NGOs, and blockchain/cryptocurrency projects.
 He currently serves on the advisory boards of multiple startups.

-Spiro has 15+ years of experience as a consultant in the health insurance and banking industry.
-Spiro spent two years as a founding member of crypto startup Kuva.com and currently advises on the intersection of digital assets and the decentralized finance (DeFi) economy with emerging federal and state regulations.
+Spiro has more than 15 years of experience as a consultant working in the health insurance and banking industry.
+Spiro spent two years with crypto startup Kuva.com and currently advises on the intersection of the decentralized finance (DeFi) economy with emerging federal and state regulations.

 Founding Partner, Rediscovery Life Sciences